Information for academies and sixth-form colleges about the Condition Improvement Fund (CIF).

 CIF is an annual bidding round to which some academies and sixth-form colleges can apply for capital funding.
 The core priority for CIF is to address significant condition need, keeping academy and sixth-form college buildings safe and in good working order.
 This includes funding projects to address health and safety issues, building compliance and poor building condition.

 CIF also supports a small proportion of expansion projects.
 These are for Ofsted-rated good or outstanding academies and sixth-form colleges that need to expand their existing facilities and/or floor space.

 CIF applications for 2018 to 2019

-The detailed guide below contains information for schools and sixth-form colleges about CIF and how to apply to the 2018 to 2019 bidding round for capital funding.
+The 2018 to 2019 application window closed on 20 December 2017.
+The detailed guide and checklist below contain the information provided to help eligible schools and sixth-form colleges apply to the CIF 2018 to 2019 bidding round for capital funding.

 Who could apply to CIF

-Single academy trusts, small multi-academy trusts (MATs) and sixth-form colleges can apply for CIF.
-To be eligible to apply, you must:
+Single academy trusts, small multi-academy trusts (MATs) and sixth-form colleges could apply for CIF.
+To be eligible to apply for the 2018 to 2019 round, you must have:

 - been an open academy or sixth-form college as at 1 September 2017

-be a school with a signed academy order as at 1 September 2017 (if successful, you must have converted to academy status and have a funding agreement in place by 1 April 2018 to receive funding)
+- been a school with a signed academy order as at 1 September 2017 (if successful, you must have converted to academy status and had a funding agreement in place by 1 April 2018 to receive funding)

-MATs with at least 5 academies and more than 3,000 pupils do not need to apply.
-They will receive a formulaic allocation to deploy across their estate for 2018 to 2019.
+MATs with at least 5 academies and more than 3,000 pupils do not need to apply for CIF.
+They receive a formulaic allocation to deploy across their estate for 2018 to 2019.